RJP43/LiliElbe_EngagedLearners/ProjectDocs/encodingGuidelines.md

  _used to indicate there is a carriage return in the original, print rendition; this is the only acceptable self-closing `<p>` element_

 ### Collation Paragraphs
-_note: Besides letter and diary entries collation IDs for paragraphs are added in the pipeline process transforming to HTML.
-See [A1/B1 Paragraph Numbering XSLT](https://gitlab.com/ctsdh/lili-elbe-code/blob/master/XSLT_sandbox/numberingParagraphs_MIW_A1andB1.xsl) for example._
+_note: Besides letter and diary entries collation IDs for paragraphs are added in the pipeline process transforming to HTML._

 `<p style="letter" xml:id="a1c00l00p00">Letter Text</p>`
 `<p style="GreteDiary" xml:id="a1c00d00p00">Diary Text</p>`